MultiSafepay/docs/content/integrations/webshop-access.md

 Further checks for plugin integrations:

-- Set your backoffice to debug mode.
+- Set your Back Office to debug mode.
 - Send us the system report / error logs.

 Further checks for custom integrations: